xwmx/nb/README.md

 environment or [`notes settings`](#configuration).

 `notes` files are [Markdown](https://daringfireball.net/projects/markdown/) files by default.
-To change the file type, see `notes help add`
+To change the file type, see `notes help add`.

 Password-protected notes are encrypted with AES-256 using OpenSSL by default.
 GPG is also supported and can be configured in `notes settings`.